 7. Be as communicative and transparent as possible

-When the human factor is removed from work-related interactions, it can contribute to candidates and new hires feeling additional confusion about their next steps or what is expected of them.
-That is why frequent and clear communication is essential in making a positive impression during the hiring process and providing a smooth onboarding experience for successful candidates.
+When the human factor is removed from work-related interactions, it can contribute to candidates and new hires feeling a little confused about their next steps or what is expected of them.
+That’s why frequent and clear communication is essential in making a positive impression during the hiring process and providing a smooth onboarding experience for successful candidates.

 8. Invite the best candidates to a video interview

-With the help of ATS software, your applicant pool will be quite shallow, and all that’s left to do now is invite the shortlisted candidates to a video interview, whether it’s on Skype, Zoom or whatever video conferencing software you prefer.
+With the help of a good ATS software, your applicant pool will be narrowed down to the top candidates, so all that’s left to do is invite the shortlisted candidates to a video interview, whether it’s on Skype, Zoom, or whatever video conferencing software you prefer.

 Meanwhile, make sure you ask candidates the right questions, whether you conduct an in-person or a video interview.
 Out of the thousands of interview questions you could ask potential hires, there are a few that you may want to add to your repertoire when interviewing remote candidates, including: